KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

 #### Using WITH READ ONLY Clause

-can only use either WITH CHECK OPTION Clause OR WITH READ ONLY Clause
+Can only use either WITH CHECK OPTION Clause OR WITH READ ONLY Clause

 #### Dropping View